Lagos admits 5,278 pupils in model colleges — Nigeria Today

 Lagos admits 5,278 pupils in model colleges

+“Parents can check the results at the closest education district irrespective of the choice of school of their children or wards.

+“Parents and guardians whose children or wards scored 65 per cent and above were advised to start making arrangement for the Sept.
+10 resumption date preparatory for the beginning of new academic session in Lagos state,” he said.

-The post Lagos admits 5,278 pupils in model colleges appeared first on Premium Times Nigeria.
+The post Lagos admits 5,278 pupils in model colleges appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share